lpewton/ireland-national-parks/README.md

 * Some of the code was based on the Love Running Project
 ### Media:
 * The images were all extracted from Google Images
+* The information on the table of contents came from the following page: https://www.irelands-blue-book.ie/IrishWeather.html
 * All the information on the parks comes from the follwing links:
   *  Killarney National Park: https://www.killarneynationalpark.ie/
   *  Glenveagh National Park: https://www.glenveaghnationalpark.ie/